 Finally, is pre-existing knowledge mandatory for the job role?
 You can hire fresh candidates for some roles, but some roles need experienced candidates with pre-existing knowledge.
-So ensure that the recruiters are clear in asking the right questions and using the right pre-employment software and tools to appropriately hire qualified people to avoid inconsistency.
+Ensure that the recruiters are clear in asking the right questions and using the right pre-employment testing software and tools to appropriately hire qualified people to avoid inconsistency.

 How Do the Skills Assessment Tests Work?
 Are They Consistent?
 Are they Valid?

 Are they consistent?
-Yes, they are reliable as you can see that the use of pre-employment skills assessment goes as far as 206 BC when the Han Dynasty in China used cognitive employment tests for assigning people to different government roles.
-Moreover, the U.S army used the Army Alpha test during the first World War to recruit soldiers.
+Yes, they are reliable As you can see the use of pre-employment skills assessment goes as far as 206 BC when the Han Dynasty in China used cognitive employment tests for assigning people to different government roles.
+Moreover, the U.S. Army used the Army Alpha test during the First World War to recruit soldiers.
 The assessment results were used to select candidates responsible for leadership positions based on their performance.
 The Army Alpha tests necessarily tested the verbal and numerical ability of the soldiers.